TheodorosKarropoulos/software.engineer.resources/README.md

 - Object-oriented smells: Code smells that relate to the design of object-oriented code, and may indicate problems with the structure or relationships between classes.
 Examples include duplication, tight coupling, and inappropriate intimacy.
 - Change prevention smells: Code smells that indicate areas of the code that are resistant to change, and may be difficult to modify or extend.
 Examples include code duplication, feature envy, and data clumps.
 - Refactoring smells: Code smells that indicate areas of the code that may benefit from refactoring to improve its design and maintainability.
 Examples include long methods, primitive obsession, and long parameter lists.

+#### Branching Strategies

+- Gitflow: A branching strategy that involves using two main branches, called "develop" and "master," as well as additional supporting branches for features, hotfixes, and releases.
+The develop branch is used for ongoing development, and the master branch represents the latest stable release.
+- Trunk-Based Development: A branching strategy in which all development is done in a single "trunk" branch, and developers are expected to commit their code frequently and resolve conflicts as they arise.
+- Feature Branching: A branching strategy in which a separate branch is created for each new feature that is being developed.
+When the feature is complete, the branch is merged back into the main development branch.
+- Release Branching: A branching strategy in which a separate branch is created for each new release that is being prepared.
+The release branch is used to stabilize the code and fix any final bugs before the release is deployed.
+- Branch by Abstraction: A branching strategy in which a new abstraction layer is introduced into the codebase, allowing the old and new implementations to coexist until the new implementation is ready to be fully deployed.